mevdschee/php-crud-api/README.md

         ]
     }

-On list operations you may apply filters and includes.
+On list operations you may apply filters and joins.

 ### Filters